Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Related Works

 \subsection{Recommendation with Selection Bias}

+Bias in recommendation systems is a significant concern in current research \cite{chen2023bias, zhao2022popularity, wang2021samwalker++}, impacting the fairness and diversity of recommendations.

-Missing-not-at-random selection bias frequently occurs in recommender systems.
-In real applications, we can only observe feedback of displayed user-item pairs \cite{marlin2009collaborative,sato2020unbiased}.
-For debiasing recommender systems, the inverse propensity score (IPS) approach \cite{schnabel2016recommendations,swaminathan2015self} proposes to re-weight observed samples with the inverse of displayed probabilities.
-The IPS estimator often faces a high variance \cite{gilotte2018offline} which can be reduced by a self-normalized inverse propensity scoring (SNIPS) estimator\cite{schnabel2016recommendations}.
-Furthermore, Doubly Robust (DR) estimator \cite{jiang2016doubly,wang2019doubly} is proposed to simultaneously consider imputation errors and propensities in a doubly robust, for reducing the high variance in IPS.
+Selection bias, particularly missing-not-at-random, is common in recommender systems where feedback is observed only for displayed user-item pairs \cite{marlin2009collaborative, sato2020unbiased, yang2015boosting}.
+To mitigate this bias, the inverse propensity score (IPS) approach \cite{schnabel2016recommendations, swaminathan2015self} re-weights observed samples using inverse displayed probabilities.
+However, IPS estimators often suffer from high variance \cite{gilotte2018offline}, which can be mitigated by self-normalized inverse propensity score (SNIPS) estimators \cite{schnabel2016recommendations}.

-Recently, some improvements have been further presented from different perspectives, such as asymmetrically tri-training \cite{saito2020asymmetric}, considering information theory \cite{wang2020information}, utilizing adversarial training \cite{xu2020adversarial}, proposing better doubly robust estimators \cite{guo2021enhanced}, incorporating in knowledge distillation \cite{xu2022ukd}, considering bias-variance trade-off~\cite{dai2022generalized} and combining with multi-task learning \cite{wang2022escm}.
-Besides, some works on debiasing recommendation rely on a small amount of random unbiased data \cite{bonner2018causal,yuan2019improving,chen2021autodebias}.
-However, random data requires high costs, especially in real applications.
+Note that the inherent nature of selection bias is that the data is missing not at random.
+A straightforward solution for selection bias is to impute the missing entries with pseudo-labels, aiming to make the observed data distribution $p(u, i| o=1)$ resemble the ideal uniform distribution $p(u, i)$.
+For instance, \cite{steck2010training, steck2013evaluation} propose a light imputation strategy that directly assigns a specific value to missing data.
+However, since these imputed ratings are heuristic, such methods often suffer from empirical inaccuracies, which can propagate into the training of recommendation models, resulting in sub-optimal performance.

+Doubly Robust (DR) estimators \cite{jiang2016doubly, wang2019doubly} simultaneously account for imputation errors and propensities to reduce variance in IPS.
+Recent improvements include asymmetric tri-training \cite{saito2020asymmetric}, information theory considerations \cite{wang2020information}, adversarial training \cite{xu2020adversarial}, enhanced doubly robust estimators \cite{guo2021enhanced}, knowledge distillation \cite{xu2022ukd}, bias-variance trade-off \cite{dai2022generalized}, and multi-task learning \cite{wang2022escm}. {DR-V2~\cite{pmlr-v202-li23ah} proposes balanced-mean-squared-error metric for joint propensity and CVR estimation. \cite{zhu2020unbiased}presents a novel combinational joint learning framework that simultaneously learns unbiased user-item relevance and propensity estimation to improve the accuracy of implicit recommender systems.\cite{xu2022dually} leverages both user and item perspectives to estimate propensity scores, addressing biases in sequential recommendation systems. \cite{su2024ddpo} introduces DDPO, a framework that mitigates sample selection bias in post-click conversion rate estimation by optimizing models with both clicked and unclicked samples in the impression space.}

+Some approaches rely on small amounts of randomly unbiased data \cite{bonner2018causal, yuan2019improving, chen2021autodebias}, which can be costly in real-world applications.